awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.select.md

 ```
 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID = 100

 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID = 100 and Address='some address'

 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID = 100 or pk = 200

 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID IN [100, 300, 234]
 ```
 The following `SELECT` statements, however, will result in a full table scan:

 ```
 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID > 1

 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE Address='some address'

 SELECT *
-FROM Orders
+FROM "Orders"
 WHERE OrderID = 100 OR Address='some address'
 ```